 The whole winding of the stator is isolated according to the corresponding voltage and isolation classes.
 The core ends are supported by complex mechanics and reinforced among each other.
 This ensures that mechanical stresses do not provoke any deterioration even in exceptional situations.
 It is highly challenging to perform CFD-calculations for these geometries.

-The asynchronous three phase machines, also called induction machines have either squirrel-cage rotors or slip-ring rotors.
-Squirrel-cage rotors have grooves which are filled with non-isolated compact copper or aluminium stems which are short-circuited on each end by a ring.
-Slip-ring rotors have isolated windings which are connected to slip rings on the rotor shaft.
+The asynchronous three-phase machines, also called induction machines have either squirrel-cage rotors or slip-ring rotors.
+Squirrel-cage rotors have grooves which are filled with non-isolated compact copper or aluminum stems which are short-circuited on each end by a ring.
+Slip-ring rotors have isolated windings that are connected to slip rings on the rotor shaft.

-The synchronous machines have either pole salient rotors or full poles rotors.
+Synchronous machines have either a pole salient rotor or a full poles rotor.
 Pole salient rotors have fully-developed poles with a magnetic core and coil windings Full-pole rotors are generally made of core sheet layers, they incorporate groves in which isolated copper windings are placed according to a north and south pole connection.
 Full pole machines are required for high rotational speeds due to their massive steel rotor.
 Both rotor types are connected to a DC current supply.

 Article about E-Cooling in Mai 2017

 (Vol. 6, Issue 1; pages 18-19)